Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Even if you haven’t received your settlement yet, you can still start budgeting for your next car.
 Check on Kelley Blue Book and Edmunds for the value of similar used cars to check the market value of yours.
 While it won’t be exact, it can give you an idea of how much money you’ll receive from your insurance company — and if you’ll need to start saving for a down payment.

 Once you receive your settlement, calculate how much you can afford to borrow with a car loan.
 This will guide you toward a new or used car in your budget so you can avoid overspending.

 Compare car loans before you visit a dealership to help you save.
 You can then use your best pre-approval offer as a tool during negotiations.
 Banks, credit unions and online lenders offer financing for new and used cars, typically at lower rates than you’d find at a dealership.
 And if you apply within the same time frame — typically 14 to 21 days — it will only count as one line on your credit report.

 Step 4: Figure out what car you want to buy.

-Start your research online with sites like Cars.com, Kelley Blue Book and Edmunds.
-They provide handy information about new and used cars in your area, which will make it easier to pinpoint a good deal.
+Start your research online with sites like the Canadian Black Book and autoTrader.ca.
+These sites provide handy information about new and used cars in your area, which will make it easier to pinpoint a good deal.
 Once you know the type of car you’re looking for, you can start contacting dealerships.
 Keep an eye out for special incentives for buyers affected by a natural disaster.